-Love her or hate her, Bette Davis is a classic star that evokes strong feelings.
+Love her or hate her, Bette Davis is a classic star who evokes strong feelings.
 I’ve never met a Classic Hollywood fan who feels ambiguously about the Davis.
-But whatever your feelings about Bette, there is no question that she was a STAR in every sense of the word: talented, glamorous, temperamental, even thirty years after her last film and passing, Bette Davis remains one of the greatest symbols of The Golden Age of Hollywood.
+But whatever your feelings about Bette, there is no question that she was a star in every sense of the word: talented, glamorous, temperamental, even thirty years after her last film and passing, Bette Davis remains one of the greatest symbols of The Golden Age of Hollywood.

 Bette Davis' Greatest Role

 Bette Davis played some incredible characters over the course of her career, but Bette’s life, what she did and experienced off screen, topped anything she acted on film.

 So here are a few things about the spunky, controversial, and legendary Bette Davis you didn’t know: